mprokopov/clojure-assignments/test2/INFO.md

        "Elapsed time: 340.970402 msecs"

+Use Clojure CLI Tool https://clojure.org/guides/deps_and_cli to run example with link to a local library

-Run `lein run` to execute and query for 3 users profiles.
+Run `clj -m test3.core` to execute and query for 3 users profiles.

 ## Testing